WebexCC-SA/US_LTRCCT-2296/docs/adventureList.md

 ## Stories

 ### [Dial-A-Dad-Joke](dadJoke.md)
 > Not every learning exercise needs to be overly serious.
-This exercise is a fun way to explore the basics of and http request, JSON, text-to-speech, and basic flow logic, all while getting a little giggle.
+This exercise is a fun way to explore the basics of an http request, JSON, text-to-speech, and basic flow logic, all while getting a little giggle.

 ### [Offering a Callback option to calls actively waiting in the queue](callback.md)